 If your employer retaliated against you after you filed a workers’ compensation claim, you have the option of pursuing a lawsuit against it.
 Furthermore, if your employer’s insurance company rejected your claim, you will want to appeal its decision.
 To do so in North Carolina, you have two years – after the date of your injury – to file a request that your claim be assigned for hearing.

 Filing a workers’ compensation claim can be fraught with challenges.
 It becomes even more difficult if your employer retaliates against you for your actions.
-By seeking legal help, you can work to hold your employer accountable and receive the benefits you deserve.
+By seeking a Charlotte workers compensation lawyer, you can work to hold your employer accountable and receive the benefits you deserve.